sheljohn/siglot/README.md

 ### Examples

 Examples of usage are provided and commented in the `example.cpp` source file.
+You can compile it using the `makefile` provided. _Note: You will need g++ 4.7.2+ or another recent compiler supporting C++11 to compile these sources._

 ### Useful Classes